jdevries3133/nc/DESIGN.md

 We want pages to support arbitrary metadata properties (for the database view).
 The body of pages will simply be a markdown document.

+### Property Types

+For each property type, it's important to be a target for filtering and sorting, so throwing these values into a JSON field becomes pretty unergonomic for those use-cases in SQL.

+With that in mind, we'll support these property types:

+- boolean (checkbox)
+- int
+- float
+- string
+- multi-string (like tags)
+- date
+- datetime

 ## Project Tracking

 I want to try to make something that is better than notion at software project